Beilong-Tang/CS401_HW2/test/README.md

 ```

 We can see that at `[2025-02-22 18:20:05]`, there is an extra field `updated` in the response, which means that the k8s uses the updated container.
-The time for CD is about `3min9s`.
+The time for CD is about `3min9s`, and the server is never down.